 Myth: Shaving makes your hair grow faster/darker/thicker.

 Reality: Don’t shave to get a fuller beard!
 This old wives’ tale has been around for a long time - I think my own grandma told me this when I first started shaving, “Oh you’ll have a big moustache if you keep shaving!”
-I think it comes from a mix of factors: when you start shaving, you’re in puberty, and of course more and fuller hair comes in - but it’s because you’re aging and your hormones are changing!
+I think it comes from a mix of factors: when you start shaving, you’re in puberty, and of course more and fuller hair comes in over time - but it’s because you’re aging and your hormones are changing!
 It just happens to coincide with the time in our lives most of us start to shave, too.
 Secondly, when you cut your hair, the tips can become a bit ‘blunted’ as opposed to more thin and conical.
 This blunter end may look darker at first, but will thin as the beard grows.

 Tip: Shaving to sculpt and shape a beard is great, but don’t completely shave believing the hair will grow back thicker and fuller.
 Patiently take care of the hair you do have, using the advice above.